 With Ciro Guerra (Embrace of the Seprent, 2015), Jacques Toulemonde Vidal and Laura Mora Ortega at the wheel of direction, the eight 40-or-so-minute-long episodes will take you on a journey into a world beyond our everyday knowledge and reach, as well as into the shamanic truths of tribes ignored and defiled by white barbarity.

-Being the first Netflix original from Colombia, Green Frontier (2019) was uncannily released a few days before the catastrophic wildfires devoured thousands of hectares of rainforest last summer.
+Being the first Netflix original from Colombia, the series was uncannily released a few days before the catastrophic wildfires devoured thousands of hectares of rainforest last summer.
 It remains pointedly relevant though, as the ongoing ecological degradation of the Amazon surged during the pandemic standstill, and Bolsonaro’s “cultural” deforestation politics.